opensourcecobol/Open-COBOL-ESQL/tests/README.md

 # How to run test programs

   1. Set up a PostgreSQL server.
+  2. Write configuration to embed_db_info.sh.
+  3. Run "./basic" to start test programs.

+# How to run test programs for Docker Compose

+  1. Set up a PostgreSQL server.
      Place docker-compose.yml and Dockerfile in the same directory.
      Go to the directory, and run  ```docker-compose up -d ```.